vsedov/auto_attendance/README.md

 6. Troubleshoot: If you have any issues running the script, please make sure that you have the latest version of Firefox and Selenium installed on your machine.

 7. Note: Dont bother with lectures.

+To formally run this script, use a server like digital ocean and run cronejobs, per house or something.